 SIPC urges all investors to understand the dangers of investment fraud.

 If you ever discover an error in a trade confirmation or brokerage statement, you should immediately bring the error to the attention of the brokerage firm in writing.
 Unless you complain in writing, your eligibility for SIPC protection may be compromised.
 If you do not receive a timely trade confirmation you should also bring this to the attention of the brokerage firm.
-Complaining in writing (letter, e-mail, etc.) is the only way to protect your interests.
+Complaining in writing (letter, e-mail, etc.) is the best way to protect your interests.

 Keep a copy of any writing you send to the brokerage firm.
 Remember, if your brokerage firm is in SIPC liquidation, you may have to prove that there is something wrong with the brokerage firm’s records of your account.
 If you have any questions about when or whether you should be receiving a confirmation or statement, contact FINRA, the SEC, or your state securities regulator.